By Debbie MillinJuly 2018

 • Technology: Find technology solutions that are going to make things more efficient for your teams to work and/or make a better experience for your clients (the best solutions are the ones that accomplish both).
 Also, look for technology that is going to scale with you — system transitions are hard, so invest in systems that will keep up with your growth.

 • People: When hiring new employees, look for utility players who can serve multiple roles as you grow.
 In my experience, this can help companies navigate death valley in ways that can’t be predicted, and it helps these players grow professionally by giving them exposure to a variety of tasks.

 • Process: Finally, aim to create the right amount of process to tie this together.
 Be sure that this fits your company’s culture and the work style of your team.
 A good process lays out clear responsibilities for team members and maps a communication flow that gets the right information to the right people at the right time.

-Pulling together your technology, your team and the processes to make your business run like a well-oiled machine is how you get things done, keep your company going through your own death valley and continue to grow for years to come.
+Pulling together your technology, your team and the processes to make your startup run like a well-oiled machine is how you get things done, keep your company going through your own death valley and continue to grow for years to come.